That feeling is all too familiar…

 It’s perfectly understandable; you want to be unique, after all…

-The sad fact is, when you apply to a company that has an ATS as part of their recruitment process, adding design flourishes will put you down towards the bottom of the list.
+The sad fact is when you apply to a company that has an ATS as part of their recruitment process, adding design flourishes will put you down toward the bottom of the list.

 You need to keep your resume looking clean, clear, and simple to score well on an ATS, here’s how…